hazelybell/estimate-charm/README.md

 UnnaturalCode should be considered proof-of-concept quality software.
 The primary author of UnnaturalCode, Joshua Charles Campbell can be reached at <joshua2@ualberta.ca>.

+# Use

+To start the HTTP server:

+    python -m unnaturalcode.http

 # Licensing

 Assume that UnnaturalCode is licensed under the [AGPL3+](LICENSE) unless otherwise